AlcoholRehabHelp Logo

 • Drenching sweats

-You are more likely to experience DTs if you:
+You are at a greater risk of experiencing DTs if you:

 • Have liver function issues